 Local OT guide

-Finding paediatric OT support in CARDIFF, NSW
+Finding paediatric OT support in Cardiff, NSW

-Paediatric Occupational Therapy in Cardiff, NSW
+Paediatric occupational therapy in Cardiff, NSW

-No availability in CARDIFF right now?
+No availability in Cardiff right now?

-Suburb listings last refreshed on 3 June 2026.
+Suburb listings last refreshed on 14 July 2026.
 Sourced from public clinic listings.
 Confirm directly with each clinic before booking.

-Looking beyond CARDIFF?
+Looking beyond Cardiff?

 See Browse all NSW paediatric OT providers for clinics across the wider state directory.

-Quick answers about CARDIFF
+Quick answers about Cardiff

 Answered from the current directory snapshot — listings are self-reported and may change.

-How many paediatric OT clinics are in CARDIFF?
+How many paediatric OT clinics are in Cardiff?

-2 clinics are listed in CARDIFF, NSW on OTWaitlist.
+2 clinics are listed in Cardiff, NSW on OTWaitlist.

-Which CARDIFF clinics are taking new patients?
+Which Cardiff clinics are taking new clients?

-How fresh is this CARDIFF availability data?
+How fresh is this Cardiff availability data?

 Listings here are self-reported and sourced from public registers; check directly with the clinic before relying on availability.

-Questions families ask in CARDIFF
+Questions families ask in Cardiff

-Wait times for paediatric occupational therapy in NSW vary depending on whether you're accessing services through the public system, private practice, or NDIS.
+Wait times for paediatric OT in NSW vary depending on whether you're accessing services through the public system, private practitioners, or NDIS.
 Public services may have longer wait lists, sometimes several months.
 Private practitioners in Cardiff often have shorter wait times.
-NDIS participants can access services more quickly once their plan is approved.
-It's worth contacting several providers to understand current availability in your area.
+If your child has an NDIS plan, you can choose your provider.
+It's worth contacting several services in your area to understand current availability and timeframes.

 Other suburbs with paediatric OTs nearby